Pterodactyl vs EnderDash for Minecraft server management

 Questions people usually ask next

-Sometimes, yes, but that is only worth it if each layer is solving a real problem.
+Yes.
+A practical setup is to let Pterodactyl keep running the server and use EnderDash on top of it for the daily operations layer.
+That only makes sense if each layer is doing a different job, though.
 If one tool is just compensating for the gaps of the other, the stack can get messy quickly.

 Then Pterodactyl is the more obvious answer today.
 EnderDash does not meet a hard self-hosting requirement as a general product offering right now.